Guinea's new junta leaders seek to tighten grip on power | Politics

 Guinea's new junta leaders seek to tighten grip on power

-Guineas new military leaders sought to tighten their grip on power Monday after overthrowing President Alpha Conde, ordering the soldiers from his presidential guard to join the junta forces now in charge of the West African nation.After putting the country back under military rule for the first time in over a decade, the junta also said Guineas provincial governors would be replaced by regional commanders.
+Guineas new military leaders sought to tighten their grip on power Monday after overthrowing President Alpha Conde, ordering the soldiers from his presidential guard to join the junta forces and barring government officials from leaving the country.After putting the West African nation back under military rule for the first time in over a decade, the junta already had dissolved the National Assembly and the countrys constitution.

 - Country: